 There are some disadvantages in having a company as trustee, including some additional setup costs and an extra annual government fee for company trustees, but Mr Mitchell said in most cases these are well and truly outweighed by the advantages.

-“The laws surrounding Self Managed Superannuation Funds can seem confusing for people who are considering how to manage their assets in retirement, so it is wise to seek legal advice from experts in the field,” Mr Mitchell said.
+“The laws surrounding Self Managed Superannuation Funds can seem confusing for people who are considering how to manage their assets in retirement planning, so it is wise to seek legal advice from experts in the field,” Mr Mitchell said.

 “There can be legal complications if an SMSF is not set up properly in line with all the tax office requirements and with a trustee arrangement that fits in with each person’s needs and what they hope to achieve.”